 Device Firmware Update (DFU) is a boot loading mechanism to update firmware for target devices, allowing developers to quickly fix defects and provide more functions for their products.

-This document introduces the methods and principles of DFU for GR551x SoCs, and how to enable and test DFU functionalities.
+This document introduces the methods and principles of DFU for GR551x System-on-Chips (SoCs), and how to enable and test DFU functionalities.

 Before getting started, you can refer to the following documents.

 Table 1-1 Reference documents